 Aretha was a collaborating performer with Emily Johnson/Catalyst Dance for seven years (Terrible Things, Niicugni, SHORE, and Then a cunning voice and a night spent gazing at stars).
 As a performer, she has worked with robbinschilds, Rebecca Serrell Cyr, devynn emory, Vanessa Anspaugh, Heather Kravas, Juliette Mapp, Daria Fain, Maura Donohue, Elizabeth Ward, Martin Lanz, Faye Driscoll, Lisa D’Amour & Katie Pearl, and others.

 Since 2016, Aretha has held the position of Assistant Professor of Dance at Bowdoin College.
-Since 2014, she has been leading the workshop, The Dancer is a Haunted House, based on her choreographic and performance research, at various locations in NYC, San Francisco, and New England.
+Since 2014, she has been leading the workshop, The Dancer is a Haunted House, based on her choreographic and performance research throughout the country.
 Aretha was Associate Editor at Contact Quarterly (CQ) from 2013-2016, and co-curator of the 2016 Movement Research Spring Festival in NYC.
 Her lyric essay, “The Practice of Form: A Class by Ralph Lemon” appeared in CQ W/S 2016.
 Aretha holds a BFA from Simon Fraser University and a MFA from Smith College.